tzaton/flat_scraper/README.md

 ```

 ### main/webscraping
-Subpackage responsible for scraping data from the advertising portal.
+Subpackage responsible for scraping data from the advertising portal
 - `filter.py` - get available filters, translate filters into URL, set filters according to user definition
 - `ad.py` - collect information from websites with advertisements (price, date added etc.)
 - `offer.py` - collect information from offers (number of rooms, floor etc.)
 - `scraper.py` - create a scraper to browse the portal and find offers

 ### main/analysis
-Subpackage responsible for the analysis of collected flat offer data.
+Subpackage responsible for the analysis of collected flat offer data
 - `analyzer.py` - read offer data, summarize price in total and across districts

 ### utils
 Contains small utility functions
 - `logging_config.py` - configure logging from json file.
 Use another logging configuration if you prefer.
 - `set_locale.py` - change locale within context (used for handling local time definitions)

+### img
+Contains example visualizations

 ## How to use